topheman/snake-pipe-rust/README.md

 <details>
   <summary><code>snakepipe stream-sse --help</code></summary>
   <pre>
-Connects to the server spawned by `render-browser` and streams server-sent-events back to the terminal
+Connects to the server spawned by `render-browser` and streams server-sent events back to the terminal

 Usage: snakepipe stream-sse [OPTIONS]